Have you heard of the Melaka River Cruise?

 Sitting on the boat in comfort, you will be brought to significant landmarks at the most leisurely pace.

-Hence, a wonderful trip to Malacca is never a complete one without taking the Melaka River Cruise!
+Hence, a wonderful Malacca trip is never a complete one without taking the Melaka River Cruise!

 Let’s move on!